Warpline/directslave-install/README.md

 # directslave-install
-Install free DirectSlave version 3.4.2 for DirectAdmin control panel on CentOS 7 64 bit as free DNS Cluster solutions.
+Install free DirectSlave version 3.4.3 for DirectAdmin control panel on AlmaLinux 8 64 bit as free DNS Cluster solutions.

-I have taken it and modified it to work with DirectSlave GO Advanced version dor DirectAdmin.
-This shell script was installed on CentOS 7 64bit machine all works with NO issues.

-If you have another OS you will need a bit to modify the script.
+We will work on adding support for more operating systems at a later date.

 # Aims
 Running DirectSlave as secondary DNS Cluster for DirectAdmin control panel